Logo

 Truss had asked Nadine Dorries to stay on as Secretary of State in her new government, but Nadine Dorries instead decided to step down to concentrate on writing books.

-On 9 February 2023, Nadine Dorries announced her intention to stand down at the next general election, blaming "infighting and stupidity" that led to resignation of Boris Johnson.
+On 9 February 2023, Nadine Dorries announced that she would not seek re-election at the next general election, blaming "infighting and stupidity" that led to the July 2022 government crisis and Johnson's resignation.

 Nadine Dorries, described as "a right-wing, working-class Conservative", is a member of the socially conservative Cornerstone Group.